challenai/pattaya/docs/en/nodes.md

----
-title: Nodes
+# Nodes

-description: Basic shapes include circle, rectangle, diamond and more...
+Basic shapes include circle, rectangle, diamond and more...
----
-import Graph from "@/graph";
-import { cGraph, rGraph, dGraph, background } from "./nodes";

 ## Circle